 Roche’s Troponin test was included in both the Accelerated Access Collaborative list of seven Rapid Uptake Products for the NHS and selected as part of the NHS’s ‘Innovation and Technology Payment’ (ITP) programme, which provides ring-fenced funding for NHS Trusts to implement ground-breaking new products within their hospitals.

 In vitro diagnostic tests are typically done on samples such as blood, urine or tissue taken from a human body.
 Many of these tests will be carried out in hospital laboratories or GP surgeries, but some tests can be done by patients themselves using hand-held devices – for example, to monitor coagulation of the blood.

-In vitro diagnostic tests are used in around 70% of clinical decisions1 – they play an incredibly important (if often unsung) role in healthcare.
+In vitro diagnostic tests are used in around 70% of clinical decisions1 – they play an incredibly important if often unsung, role in healthcare.
 Not only are they medically effective, they can also save the NHS money.
 Potentially, the earlier a disease is diagnosed, the easier it can be to treat.
-Ruling out a disease early in investigations can help to avoid unnecessary intervention or even costly hospitalisation.
+Ruling out a disease early on can help to avoid unnecessary intervention or even costly hospitalisation.
 And identifying patients who will benefit from specific treatment eliminates ‘trial and error’, benefiting both the patient and the NHS.